Capillary/ecom-api-document/source/includes/_cart.md

 Parameter | Type | Description
 ---------- | --- | -----------
-ShipCity | string | Unique id associated to the city in the Capillary system ShipCountry | string | Alpha-2 code of the country with respect to billing address.
+ShipCity | string | Unique id associated to the shipping city in the Capillary system ShipCountry | string | Alpha-2 code of the country with respect to shipping address.
 Example: IN (for India), AU (for Australia), and BR (for Brazil)
-ShipState | string | State associated to the city DelveryMode | enum | The mode of delivery.
+ShipState | string | State code associated to the shipping city DelveryMode | enum | The mode of delivery.
 Value: `S` for store pick up and `H` for home delivery ProductID | int | Unique id of the product that you want to add VariantProductID | int | Unique id of the variant product